 Trends in diamonds vary so if you buy a type or cut that’s popular now, in two or three years you could find that another shape is more fashionable, and therefore going up in price, so you can sell your current ones and buy new through your dealer.

 The majority of diamonds – over 80% in fact – are cut in the ’round brilliant’ shape.
 This tends to be the most popular for jewellery.
-Some are also cut in the ‘Marquise’ shape.
-The ‘Princess’ shape is also popular.
+Other popular cuts include the ‘Princess’ and ‘Marquise’ shapes.

-- Petra Diamonds is quoted on the London Stock Exchange and has interests in diamond mining.
+• Petra Diamonds is on the London Stock Exchange and has interests in diamond mining.